JoyZeng/Xcode-Project-Template/README.md

 Download, unzip, copy the `Custom Templates` folder to :
 `~/Library/Developer/Xcode/Templates/Project Templates/`

-If the folder does not exist, then creat it yourself.
+If the path does not exist, then creat it yourself.

 Restart Xcode, create new project, you can see it on the left pane.